Start My Answer

 Resist the temptation to ignore a court Summons.
 If you don't respond within the required time (14-30 days, depending on which state you live in), the court will issue a default judgment.
 A default judgment requires that you pay the debt in full and could even result in wage garnishment or liens on your property.

-The first step to beating JPMCB in court is to file a written Answer into the case.
+The first step to protecting yourself from a default judgment in favor of JPMCB is to file a written Answer to the case.
 The advantage of SoloSuit's Answer is that it's fast.
-An attorney also reviews your Answer before SoloSuit files it for you.
-Don't forget to send a copy to JPMCB's lawyer.
-If you follow the steps carefully in making your Answer, you have a high chance of winning against JPMorgan Chase Bank
+If you choose, you can have an attorney also review your Answer before SoloSuit files it for you.
+Don’t forget to send a copy to JPMCB’s lawyer.

 Offer to settle out of court

 You can avoid the intimidating court hearings by requesting JPMorgan Chase Bank to settle out of court.
-After sending your Answer, start the settlement negotiation process by sending a free offer with SoloSettle.
+Most debt collectors would prefer to settle out of court as it saves them time and money as well.
+After sending your Answer, start the settlement negotiation process by reviewing the following steps

 File a Motion to Compel Arbitration